 - Doors and Windows: Check all sills and repaint or replace if needed.
-Make sure to clean screens and if there are any holes big enough for bugs to get through then replace or patch them.
+Make sure to clean screens, and if there are any holes big enough for bugs to get through, consider replacing or patching them.

-- Hot Water Heater: Get a professional to inspect your hot water heater regularly.
+- Water Heater: Get a professional to inspect your water heater regularly.

 - Siding: Use a pressure washer to clean the siding of your home.
 This will keep your home from growing mold.
 You should also check all wood surfaces for any possible weathering and paint failure.

 - Caulking: Inspect the caulking of your home.
 If you see that it has eroded or is deteriorating, you should call a professional house painter to reapply the sealant.